kmarkley/Indigo-State-Tree-Actions/README.md

 The pipe ('|') character is used to separate the Base Name from the rest of the Action Group name.

-Hierarchichal states ate listed in order, separated by the greater-than ('>') character.
+Hierarchical states are listed in order, separated by the greater-than ('>') character.

 For each state, a context may be indicated by the plus ('+') character followed by the context name.

 Lastly, for every Action Group defined above, an exit version may be defined by adding an asterisk ('*') character to the end.

-So, using the same example, these are the Action Group names the plugin will attampt to execute:
+So, using the same example, these are the Action Group names the plugin will attempt to execute:

 	HouseState
 	HouseState|Away>Work+Dark*